Skip to content

 Practical Tips on Critical Analysis Writing

 1. Give yourself enough time to read the source material.
-The ideal variant would be to read it several times: Once — to get a general idea and a context; twice — to analyze and take notes you’ll use for supporting your claim.
+The ideal variant would be to read it several times: Once — to get a general idea and a context, and twice — to analyze and take notes you’ll use to support your claim.

 2. Turn off your emotions when reading the source material.
 Think like a critic, not a fan of a given author, director, actor, etc.